perithompson/blog/content/blog/creating-multiarch-containers.md

 [^1]: This is only true when you are running Process Isolated containers, hyper-v isolation can get around this
 [^2]: To prevent this you can Taint your node or use nodeSelectors/RuntimeClasses
+[^3]: `docker manifest create` and building windows images on platorms other than Windows require an external docker registry because our docker images will not be accesible using the docker CLI, therefore we must upload them to a docker repo in order for this to work.